Stock market today: Asian stocks follow Wall St up after strong US jobs report

 Federal Reserve likely to skip interest rate hike at next meeting in June, officials signal

-Singapore and Jakarta gained.
+India’s Sensex opened up 0.5% at 62,860.24.
+Singapore gained while Jakarta declined.
 Markets in New Zealand and Thailand were closed for holidays.

 Industrial companies, energy producers and banks rose.
 Exxon Mobil advanced 2.3% as prices for crude oil climbed on hopes that a resilient economy would burn more fuel.

-Following the report, traders were largely expecting the Fed to hold interest rates steady at its next meeting in two weeks.
-If it does, that would be the first time it hasn’t hiked rates in more than a year.
+Following the report, traders were largely expecting the Fed to hold interest rates steady at this month’s meeting.
+That would be the first time it hasn’t hiked rates in more than a year.

 Higher rates have also hurt many smaller and mid-sized banks, in part because customers have pulled deposits in search of higher interest at money-market funds.

 Several high-profile bank failures since March have shaken the market, leading Wall Street to hunt for other possible weak links.
 Several under the heaviest scrutiny rallied following the jobs report.
-PacWest Bancorp leaped 14.1%, for example, to trim its loss for the year to 66.6%.
+PacWest Bancorp leaped 14.1% to trim its loss for the year to 66.6%.

-But Fed officials have also warned recently that a pause on rate hikes in June wouldn’t necessarily mean the end to hikes.
+Fed officials have also warned a pause on rate hikes at this month’s meeting won’t necessarily mean the end to increases.